Detectives given extra 36 hours to quiz suspects in death of Pc Andrew Harper

 Detectives investigating the murder of Pc Andrew Harper have been granted an extra 36 hours to question 10 suspects, including a 13-year-old boy.

-The newlywed police officer, 28, died of multiple injuries after he was dragged along by a vehicle while investigating a burglary near the village of Sulhamstead in Berkshire on Thursday night.
+The newlywed police officer, 28, died of multiple injuries after he was dragged along by a vehicle while investigating a burglary reported in the village of Bradfield Southend, Berkshire, on Thursday night.

 The 10 suspects – aged between 13 and 30 – were arrested at the Four Houses Corner caravan park, near Burghfield Common, within an hour of the incident, Detective Superintendent Ailsa Kent said on Saturday.